-As part of the Networked Fire Service Partnership (NFSP) with Devon & Somerset and Hampshire Fire and Rescue Services all response plans, in the form of pre-determined attendances (PDA), were aligned against the national incident types.
+As part of the Networked Fire Service Partnership (NFSP) with Devon & Somerset and Hampshire and Isle of Wight Fire and Rescue Services all response plans, in the form of pre-determined attendances (PDA), were aligned against the national incident types.
 Higher risk premises attracting a site-specific risk information plan or a tactical information plan have a PDA corresponding to the level of risk identified during the inspection programme.

 We also continue to actively engage in developing response arrangements to support co-responding and new areas of work such as attending incidents where the ambulance service needs to gain access to a premises.
-Our role in co-responding had increased significantly in recent years and we have a number of responding stations across our service area.
+Our role in co-responding had increased significantly in recent years and we have a number of responding stations across our Service area.
 These arrangements were in effect commissioned by South West Ambulance Service Foundation Trust (SWASFT) as a result of demand and their operating footprint.
-However, we have recently seen a significant reduction in the volume of incidents our fire crews are being asked to attend.
-This is due to changes in the national classification of medical incident types.
 This is an area where we potentially expect demand to increase if changes to the role map of firefighters are agreed.
 There are significant societal cost benefits associated with attending cardiac arrests within 8 minutes and our co-responding arrangements are designed to deliver a faster response within our communities.

-We are also now mobilised to attend collapsed people where access is required by the ambulance service.
+We are mobilised to attend collapsed people where access is required by the ambulance service.
 This role was previously undertaken by the police, however, through the South West Emergency Services Collaborative Partnership (SWESCP) we now attend in their place.
 In effect, this is a shift in demand from the police allowing us to use our capacity and our capability to alleviate response pressures on the respective police forces within our area.